YASKAWA Standard Interface Commands

 CustomData[0]-CustomData[7]

-This parameter is optional.
-This parameter provides custom information of the part.
+This parameter is optional and provides custom information about the part.
 The data type is num.
 Custom parameters are used only when more part information needs to be provided to Mech-Metrics.
 This command supports up to 8 custom parameters.
 The value of each custom parameter is an integer between 1 and 8.

 To use a custom parameter: